bingoarun/openstack-synthetic-tests/README.md

 # openstack-synthetic-tests
-Set of Openstack synthetic tests ready to be consumed for Nagios passive checks
+Set of Openstack synthetic tests written in Python ready to be consumed for Nagios passive checks